Crell/Serde/README.md

 On deserialization, that string will get automatically get exploded back into an array when placed into the object.

 By default, on deserialization the individual values will be `trim()`ed to remove excess whitespace.
-That can be disabled by setting the `trim` attribute argument to false.
+That can be disabled by setting the `trim` attribute argument to `false`.

 #### `joinOn`